Helping immigrants with loans for nursing training, credentials and National Nursing Assessment Service (NNAS) in Canada

 Support for licensing and training for all types of nursing

 We also assist nurses in qualifying for alternative careers, for example, as nurse aide.

 How Windmill Microlending can help you

 Windmill Microlending is a Canadian non-profit serving immigrants and refugees in Canada since 2005.
 We believe all Canadians benefit when newcomers have the opportunity to use their skills and experience and realize their economic potential.

 We understand the unique needs and challenges of immigrant nurses and work alongside our clients to help them succeed.

-We offer microloans of up to $15,000 to help you get the credentials you need.
+We offer low-interest loans of up to $15,000 to help you get the credentials you need.
 You must be born outside of Canada and currently living in Canada as a permanent resident, provincial nominee, protected person, convention refugee or Canadian citizen.

 Nursing Case Study